jhxmluv/G4/README.md

 A draft script for the video

 + A student who lacks interest in memorizing English vocabulary
-+ A teacher introducing "class cards" to this student
++ A teacher introducing "class card" to this student

 📅 4/9 second meeting

- We selected essential questions for the video introducing the 'classcard'.
+ We selected **essential questions** for the video introducing the 'classcard'.

 + What is its primary function?
 + How does this tool integrate with traditional English teaching methods?